 Folic acid and iodine during pregnancy

-The Federal Institute for Risk Assessment entered Leaflet for doctors out, which contains recommendations for the supply of folate/folic acid and iodine during pregnancy.
-Accordingly, a woman who wants to have children should make sure that she is well supplied with all the important nutrients and, ideally, should discuss this with her doctor.
+The Federal Institute for Risk Assessment entered Leaflet for doctors out, which contains recommendations for the supply of folate/folic acid and iodine in pregnancy for the population.
+Accordingly, a woman who wants to have children should make sure that she is well supplied with all the important nutrients and does not have a folic acid deficiency.
+Ideally, this should be discussed with your doctor.

 Cover iodine requirements with dietary supplements

 The trace element iodine can be vital for both the mental and physical development of the baby.
 An iodine deficiency can therefore damage the health of the child.
 In Germany, pregnant and breastfeeding women are recommended to take a daily dietary supplement with 100 to 150 micrograms of iodine to ensure their iodine supply.
-Iodine is found in fish, milk and dairy products, among other things.
+Iodine is found in fish, milk and milk products, among other things, but also in table salt containing iodine.
+You should therefore pay attention to the intake for a healthy diet.

 However, since there are only small amounts of iodine in the soil and in water, the iodine requirement is usually not covered by food, especially since the requirement can be higher during pregnancy and breastfeeding.
-Since an oversupply is just as harmful to health as an undersupply, you should have an iodine anamnesis carried out before taking any tablets.
+Since an oversupply is just as harmful to the health of the fetus as an undersupply, you should have an iodine anamnesis carried out before taking any tablets.

 Folic acid is the water-soluble vitamin B9 found in animal and plant foods.
 Folic acid is the term for synthetically produced folic acid, which is often used in supplements.
 0,6 micrograms of folic acid corresponds approximately to one microgram of folate.

-Our offer includes ebenfalls Capsules that are suitable for meeting the needs of women in baby planning.
+Our offer includes ebenfalls Capsules suitable for meeting the needs of women in pre-conception baby planning.

 Other important nutrients for pregnant women

-In addition to iodine and folic acid, other vitamins and minerals are relevant for expectant mothers.
+In addition to iodine and folic acid, other vitamins and minerals are important for expectant mothers.

 Iron for pregnant women

-The iron requirement of pregnant women can be around twice as high as that of other people.
+The iron requirement of pregnant women can be around twice as high as that of other women and men.
 It should be possible for the unborn child to build up a supply of iron from which it can draw in the first few months of life.

 Good sources of iron are meat, legumes and whole grain products.
 The trace element is also found in vegetables and fruit with a lot of vitamin C.

 As a rule, the increased need can be met through food.
 However, if there is an iron deficiency, it is advisable to take a dietary supplement after consulting a doctor.
 The absorption of iron can be disrupted by tannins in milk products, tea and coffee.
-Therefore, you should refrain from these drinks and foods for at least two hours before and after taking an iron supplement.
+Therefore, you should avoid these beverages, dairy products, and foods for at least two hours before and after taking an iron supplement.

 DHA (docosahexaenoic acid) for the baby's brain

-DHA is an omega-3 fatty acid that may play a role in vision and brain development.
-During pregnancy and breastfeeding, it is advisable to eat sea fish once or twice a week.
+DHA is an omega-3 fatty acid that may play a role in vision and brain development in the unborn child.
+During pregnancy and breastfeeding, it is recommended to eat sea fish once or twice a week to ensure the supply of omega-3 fatty acids and to contribute to brain development.

 Magnesium to relax muscles